Last Updated on January 8, 2020

 Do you routinely lament the poor sound quality of MP3s and other digital music formats, as your spouse or friends groan at your predictable rant?
 Do you pine after the smell, touch, and almost magical tones offered by vinyl?
 Or ponder new ways to make space in your house for your expanding collection, refusing to “Kondo-ize” your living room?
 If so, beeline to Paris Loves Vinyl .

-The biannual event, which will celebrate its 6th edition next month on February 10th, brings together around 60 specialized record dealers and vendors from around the world to the Espace Reuilly in Paris’ 12th arrondissement.
+The biannual event, which will celebrate its 7th edition on November 10th, brings together around 60 specialized record dealers and vendors from around the world to the Espace Reuilly in Paris’ 12th arrondissement.

 If you’re a music lover or collector who happens to be in town, make sure to eke out some space in your schedule for this new but already-coveted happening.

 Browse among some 100,000 records, both new and used.
 Nearly all genres are on offer, from jazz to hip-hop, rock to country and classical.